Frequently Asked Questions about the Undergraduate Degree

 29. Should I seek advice from other Psychology faculty besides the Undergraduate Advisor?

 Students concerned about graduate work and careers should definitely seek the opinions of numerous faculty members.
 There are many views and opinions about graduate school, so try to get a range of perspectives.
 Each individual faculty member, including the Undergraduate Advisor, is reflecting his or her own experiences and views and may not know what is best for you.
 So by all means ask around.
 See the list of faculty in the Handbook to contact them regarding relevant topics or questions.
-We also have a posting of contact information for Full and Part Time faculty in the Peer Advising office and in the main Psychology Office (PSY 100).
+We also have a posting of contact information for Full and Part Time faculty in the Psychology Resource Office (PRO) office and in the main Psychology Office (PSY 100).
 Faculty office hours and contact information may also be found on the department web site.

 30. The school is so large and there are so many Psychology majors, how can I get to know people?